byrondover/wiredrive_devtest/README.md

  * Restarting with stat
 ```

 You should now be able to view this app by navigating to the appropriate hostname and port your browser.
-If you're running this locally, this link should launch the app: [http://localhost:5000](http://localhost:5000/).
+If you're running app.py locally, this link should launch the app: [http://localhost:5000](http://localhost:5000/).